MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_1/M3_L1_readme.md

 - Open data is an essential pillar of open science.
 Openly sharing data with others enables reproducibility, transparency, validation, reuse, and collaborations.
 - Several challenges to creating open data exist, but most have straightforward mitigation measures.
-- FAIR principles can be applied to data to make them more open.
+- FAIR Principles can be applied to data to make them more open.
 - Open-data principles and tasks are used throughout the entire scientific workflow.

 ## Lesson 1: Knowledge Check